+All applicants must apply for financial aid using the Free Application for Federal Student Aid or FAFSA ®.
 Students wishing to be considered for federal, state, and institutional financial aid programs noted below must complete the RU financial aid application process and meet the minimum requirements for financial aid eligibility.
-To be eligible for almost all financial aid programs (including loans) students must be enrolled at least half-time, 6 credit hours per semester.
+To be eligible for most financial aid programs (including loans) students must be enrolled at least half-time, 6 credit hours per semester.

 More detail about the options for financial aid, including some typical amounts awarded, can be found on the Financial Aid web pages.

 This is a federal assistance program for regular degree-seeking undergraduate students pursuing their first bachelor’s degree.